Life in Words

 About JAN

 Jan Bozarth has made a career out of her words, music, and images.
-She is a published songwriter and book writer (The Fairy Godmother Academy Series Random House/Yearling) and producer of entertainment for girls, women, and anyone who has a dream.
+She is a published songwriter and book writer (The Fairy Godmother Academy Series Random House/Yearling) and Coded for Greatness of the Aventurine Series.
+She is a producer of entertainment for girls, women, and anyone who has a dream.

 © COPYRIGHT 2020.
 ALL RIGHTS RESERVED.